 Jinjoo’s biggest passion is arts education and audience engagement.
-She is the founder of a new chamber music program for high school and college students in Cleveland, Ohio named ENCORE Chamber Music.
-The chamber music festival and institute had its inaugural season this past summer.
-Additionally, Jinjoo is on the part-time faculty of Oberlin Conservatory teaching violin and coaching chamber music and has also been appointed Teacher of Violin at the Cleveland Institute of Music starting this year.
+She is the founder of ENCORE Chamber Music, a chamber music program for high school and college students in Cleveland.
+Additionally, Jinjoo is on the part-time faculty of Oberlin Conservatory and the Cleveland Institute of Music.
 Another project of hers on the opposite side of the globe is Classical Revolution Korea, where musicians travel all across Korea to give free concerts and meet audiences in cafés.
 She also writes a column in the Korean performing arts magazine, Auditorium.

 Born in Seoul, Korea, Jinjoo moved to Cleveland, Ohio at the age of 14 to study at